Steinberg symbols and reciprocity sheaves: Introduction

 appearing in arithmetic geometry is often called a {\it symbol}.
 Examples include the norm residue symbol $(K^\times)^s \to H^s_\et(\Spec K,\mu_\ell^{\otimes s})$ which is a generalization of the Hilbert symbol, its mod-$p$ variant $K\times (K^\times)^s \to H^1_\et(\Spec K,\Omega^s_{{-}/\mathbb{Z},\log})$, the differential symbol $(K^\times )^s \to \Omega^s_{K/\Zbb,\log}$ and its extension $K\times (K^\times)^s\to \Omega^s_{K/\Zbb}$ (see 2.2 for the definitions).
 These symbols share the following properties in common: \begin{description} \item[(ST1)] $\varphi_K(\dots|\dots, a,\dots,1-a,\dots)=0.$ \item[(ST2)] $\varphi_K(\dots,ca,\dots|\dots,a,\dots)+\varphi_K(\dots,c(1-a),\dots|\dots, 1-a, \dots)=0.$ \end{description} The relation (ST1) is known as {\it Steinberg relation}.
 The purpose of this paper is to reveal an algebro-geometric mechanism making these relations hold.

-To formulate the problem, we use the notion of {\it reciprocity sheaves} defined in \cite{KSY}.
+To formulate the problem, we use the notion of {\it reciprocity sheaf} defined in \cite{KSY}.
 Let us fix a perfect base field $k$ and write $\Sm$ for the category of smooth $k$-schemes.
 Roughly speaking, a reciprocity sheaf is a Nisnevich sheaf on $\Sm$ with transfers having a good ``ramification filtration''.
-For a reciprocity sheaf $F$ and a field $K$ over $k$, we can define $F(K)$ by presenting $\Spec K$ as a limit of smooth $k$-schemes.
+Since $k$ is a perfect field, any field $K$ over $k$ can be written as a union of smooth $k$-subalgebras $(A_i)_i$.
+For a reciprocity sheaf $F$, we define $F(K)=\varinjlim_{i}F(A_i)$.
 We define an {\it $(r,s)$-symbol} $\varphi$ for $F$ to be a family of multilinear maps

 natural in $K$ and satisfying the projection formula (see Definition \ref{axiom} for the precise definition).
 It is called {\it bounded} if the ``degree of ramification'' of $\varphi_K(a_1,\dots,a_r|b_1,\dots,b_s)$ is bounded from above by the sum of those of $a_1,\dots,a_r,b_1,\dots,b_s$.
 Then the main result of this paper can be stated as follows.